hillmo-txt/hillmo-txt/README.md

 - Analytical thinking (demand forecasting, data interpretation)
 - Resilience, resourcefulness, and a bias for execution

 These skills transfer.
-Now I’m backing them with technical depth.
+Now I’m backing them with technical depth!

 ---